JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 *Ian Butterworth*

-A new tool has been added to provide insight into the way that loading dependencies contributes to the load time of a package.
+A new tool has been added to provide insight into the way that loading dependencies contribute to the load time of a package.

 The macro is `InteractiveUtils.@time_imports` and it is directly available in the REPL.